irqlevel/nkfs/README.md

 holds meta information about all system.
 Each computer node holds only a parts of meta and data of storage system.
 3. Data storage API - CREATE/PUT/GET/DELETE.
-4. Flexible replication of meta/data of storage system by so called algorithm
- - "(n, k) schema".
-Each data can be converted to a N parts, and only K (K < N) parts is need to restore origin data.
+4. Flexible replication of meta/data of storage system by so called algorithm "(n, k) schema": each data can be converted to a N parts, and only K (K < N) parts is need to restore origin data.
 5. Flexible network topology - computer nodes can be added/removed to/from
 storage.